liyoumin/-/content/authors/admin/_index.md

 ## About Me

-Youmin Li (李友民) is a PhD candidate of AgEcon at the GATP - Agricultural Economics Department.
+Youmin Li (李友民) is a PhD candidate of AgEcon at the GTAP - Agricultural Economics Department.
 His research interests include AgEcon policy, mechine learning, GIS and Remote Sensing application in AgEcon.
 He has multi-countires studies experiences, including China, South Korea, Germany, Belgium, Italy, Spain and U.S.